-So you have security cameras but you’re not sure where to place them?
-In this post I give you the top spots around the home you should consider putting cameras.
-Plus I will share some professional tips to ensure you’re getting the most out of your security cameras.
+Not sure where to place security cameras?
+In this post I give you the top spots you should consider putting security cameras.
+Plus I will share some professional tips to get the most out of your security cameras.

 1. Main Entrances

 If you were a burglar, you would probably start by checking the front and back doors.
-Perhaps the owners left it unlocked, or stashed a hidden key under the welcome mat.
-A few knocks at the front door will reveal if it’s occupied and if there is a dog on the premises.
+Perhaps the owners left a door unlocked, or stashed a hidden key under the welcome mat.
+A lot of burglars will knock on the door to know if it’s occupied or if there is a dog on the premises.
 In fact, statistics show 45% of burglars use this method to gain entry!

-When it comes to placing cameras outdoors, you should choose a security camera that is weather proof and has infrared / night vision capabilities.
+When it comes to placing cameras outdoors, we recommend professional installation and a camera that is weatherproof and has infrared / night vision capabilities.

 An outdoor security camera that is visible from the street is a great deterrent.
 However, some burglars may sneak around the side or back of the house to break in through the back door.